The origin and evolution of the normal Type Ia SN 2018aoz with infant-phase reddening and excess emission: The Nature of SN 2018aoz and Implications for the Origins of Type Ia Supernovae

-However, as detailed in (Section~\ref{sec:thin-shell}), \uname\ \emph{fails} several additional diagnostic criteria that are used to recognize this explosion mechanism, including the (i) details of the early excess emission, (ii) colors at maximum light, and (iii) strength of the nebular-phase [\caii] feature.
-Thus, for a He-shell DDet to remain a viable option for the origin of \uname, a physical scenario that differs from standard thin He-shell DDet models would be required.
-The first two discrepancies may be attributable to differences in the ashes of the initial He-shell detonation between the models and \uname, which would impact both the radioactive heating rate in the infant phase and spectroscopic features before maximum light.
+Thus, the observed properties of \uname\ appear less compatible with the model predictions overall and show a closer resemblance to SNe that are not suspected of being thin He-shell DDets than SNe that are.
+This disfavours the He-shell DDet explosion mechanism for the origin of \uname, or at least requires modifications to the standard scenario of thin He-shell DDets as described by \citet{Polin2019apj,Polin2021apj}.
+The first two discrepancies may be attributable to differences in the ashes of the initial He-shell detonation between the models and \uname, which would impact both the radioactive heating rate in the infant phase and spectroscopic features near maximum light \citep{Magee2021mnras}.
 Different nucleosynthetic yields may be possible if the evolutionary path leads to a He-shell with different initial conditions (e.g., composition, density) from those adopted by the models.
-The under-prediction of early luminosity by the best-fit He-shell DDet model may also indicate that an additional source of luminosity beyond radioactive heating is required at early times (e.g. ejecta interaction with the companion or CSM).
+The under-prediction of early luminosity by the best-fit He-shell DDet model may also indicate that an additional source of luminosity beyond radioactive heating is required at early times (e.g., shock interaction).